Hidayatk/dra-reporter/README.md

 ## Run tool
 5. In the project directory run the following command in command line:
   *node spv*.
-6. Output files can be found in project directory
+6. Output files can be found in data directory (default - project directory)

 # Dependencies
 - nodejs